puppetlabs/pcp-specifications/pcp/versions/2.0/README.md

 - [Inventory][32] - inventory service and transaction
 - [Message Delivery][33] - how the fabric processes and delivers client messages
 - [Error Handling][34] - error handling
+- [Delivery Authorization][35] - how the fabric reports message delivery authorization failures
-- [Delivery Guarantees][35] - how the fabric guarantees the delivery of messages
+- [Delivery Guarantees][36] - how the fabric guarantees the delivery of messages
-- [Message Versioning][36] - how the fabric handles message versions
+- [Message Versioning][37] - how the fabric handles message versions

 Implementations
 ----